Don’t let cost get in the

 Will I need a referral from a primary care physician?

 This is dependent on your specific plan.
-Most commercial PPO plans do not require a referral from your primary care physician to see one of our in-network providers.
+Most commercial PPO plans do not require a referral from your primary care physician to see one of our providers.
 Certain insurance policies, including Medicare, do require a referral in order to cover testing and treatment recommendations.
 We are happy to gather your insurance information to determine if a referral is necessary.
 If it is necessary we will guide you through obtaining the proper referral or documentation for your services to be covered.

 Why doesn’t Medicare cover hearing aids?

 Medicare does not currently cover medical equipment as it relates to dental, hearing and vision.
 This does include hearing aids for the treatment of hearing loss.
 If your primary care physician feels a hearing test is medically necessary, they can send a written referral to us and the diagnostic testing will be covered.
 Our hearing screenings are complimentary.

 I was told my hearing aids were covered at 100%.
 What does that mean?